fligger/FateClient/README.md

 ## Setup:

 1. Download Fate Injector [Download](https://github.com/fligger/FateInjector/)
-2. Download the Fate Client dll and Texture Pack here [releases](https://github.com/fligger/FateClient/releases/)
+2. Download Fate Client dll and Texture Pack here [releases](https://github.com/fligger/FateClient/releases/)
-   - Make sure your game version and your downloaded Fate Client version are compatible!
+   - Make sure your game version and your downloaded Fate Client version matches!
-   - If not compatible you can consider downgrading using [McLauncher](https://github.com/MCMrARM/mc-w10-version-launcher)
+   - If not compatible you can downgrade using [McLauncher](https://github.com/MCMrARM/mc-w10-version-launcher)
-3. Install the texturen Pack and select it
+3. Install the Texture Pack and select it
-   - Make sure the Texture Pack is on top.
+   - Make sure the Texture Pack is on topmost!
 4. Open the injector and press the select button and select the .dll file
 5. Hit inject